-Dr. Sarah McClimon is excited to be in her third year teaching at Hart, and her eighth year as a music teacher.
+Dr. Sarah McClimon is excited to be in her fourth year teaching at Hart, and her eighth year as a music teacher.
 Before coming to Hart, Dr. McClimon was director of music (bands, jazz, choirs and music technology) at Fortuna High School where she was recognized as Music Teacher of the Year by North Coast California Music Educators’ Association in 2016.
 Dr. McClimon received her early musical training from her mother Ruth McClimon on piano, and through the public schools.
 She studied music education at St. Olaf College, where she toured with the St. Olaf Band (flute) and St. Olaf Cantorei.
 She earned a Bachelor of Music in instrumental music education in 1999 and the MA and PhD in ethnomusicology from University of Hawaii with research on Japanese music.
 She has lived in Japan for six years, where she studied Japanese music with the support of the Japanese Ministry of Education and the Japan Foundation.
 Sarah has taught in the College of Comparative Cultures at the University of Tsukuba and at the International English Language Institute at Humboldt State University.
 She currently teaches music education online at Humboldt State University Department of Secondary Education.
 In her free time, she enjoys spending time with her family.
 She is a member of the musical ensemble Silk Road Junction along with her husband, tabla player Abdur Rahman.